 Stykkishólmur town on Snæfellsnes

-In my last travel-blog the Magical Snæfellsnes Peninsula in West-Iceland - Part IV we had just left the historical and sacred Mt.
-Helgafell, where you can get 3 wishes fulfilled, and have driven just a couple of km further on road 58 to visit Stykkishólmur town.
+In my last travel blog: The Magical Snæfellsnes Peninsula in West Iceland - Part IV, we had just left the historical and sacred Mt.
+Helgafell, where you can get 3 wishes fulfilled, and had driven just a couple of km further on road 58 to visit Stykkishólmur town.

 Stykkishólmur town

-Some of the old houses in Stykkishólmur were owned by Danish traders and every year in August there is a Danish town festival in Stykkishólmur called Danskir dagar or Danish days.
+Danish traders owned some of the old houses in Stykkishólmur, and every year in August, there is a Danish town festival in Stykkishólmur called Danskir dagar or Danish days.

-They say that the water is good for people suffering from exoskeletal problems.
+They say the water is good for people with exoskeletal problems.

 Stykkishólmskirkja church

-There is a very special church in Stykkishólmur which reminds me of a modern time sculpture.
+The church in Stykkishólmur reminds me of a modern time sculpture.

-The church stands on a hill and is spectacular in itself - a kind of a landmark of Stykkishólmur town.
-This church seats 300 people.
+The church stands on a hill and is spectacular in itself - it is the landmark of Stykkishólmur town.
+It seats 300 people.

 The beautiful altarpiece in Stykkishólmskirkja church

-Stykkishólmskirja church - the older one is in the centre of Stykkishólmur
+Stykkishólmskirkja church - the older one - is in the centre of Stykkishólmur

 The newer church has always been open when I have visited, but the old church has always been closed.